derekburgess/jaws/docs/storage/repositories.md

 records distinguish successful, not-applicable, not-found, transient-failure, and permanent-failure outcomes.
 Only transient failures remain pending after a recorded attempt.
 Provider fields and researcher annotations are never merged into one record.

+`list_metadata` is a compatibility read projection for organization, hostname, location, and coordinates already attached to IP entities.
+It may include local-host or legacy ownership labels with no provider provenance, so it is never returned as or promoted into an `EnrichmentRecord`.

 The compatibility adapter continues to write `OWNERSHIP`, `HOSTNAME`, `LOCATION`, and `COORDINATES`, while also storing provider ID/revision, acquisition time, outcome, ASN,